The track-length extension fitting algorithm for energy measurement of interacting particles in liquid argon TPCs and its performance with ProtoDUNE-SP data: Energy measurement performance

 \section{Energy measurement performance}

-The performance of the hypothetical track-length fitting method is tested using data and MC simulation samples of the ProtoDUNE-SP experiment.
+The performance of the TLEFit method is tested using data and MC simulation samples of the ProtoDUNE-SP experiment.
 For this purpose, stopping charged pions are selected from the secondary particles resulting from the interaction between the charged pion beam and argon atoms.
 So, we introduce the selection for stopping charged pions first.
 It is validated that the CSDA can describe well the true \KE for selected stopping charged pion candidates.
-As a result, \KE from the CSDA is used as reference to compare performance of the hypothetical track-length fitting method between data and MC simulation samples.
-Tunable parameters of the hypothetical track-length fitting algorithm are also introduced.
-Then, \KE measurement performance of the hypothetical track-length fitting algorithm is presented.
+As a result, \KE from the CSDA is used as reference to compare performance of the TLEFit method between data and MC simulation samples.
+Tunable parameters of the TLEFit algorithm are also introduced.
+Then, \KE measurement performance of the TLEFit algorithm is presented.
 The fitting is performed using subsets of stopping charged pions' hits to mimic inelastically interacting charged pions.
 Therefore, algorithm performance is presented as functions of \KE and number of hits that are used for the fitting.
 For the MC simulation sample, the energy measurement performance is also presented using true \KE as reference with the same selection that is used for comparison between data and MC simulation samples.
 Finally, a systematic study related with impact of \dedx modeling is performed to understand energy measurement scale difference between data and MC simulation samples.